eldskald/conways-game-of-life/README.md

 If you can't compile either `raylib` or the game, pay attention to the error messages, might be some of these binaries that can't be found.
 Something might not be on your `PATH` or you did not set your `.env` correctly.

+## History

+- v1.0.1 - September 18th, 2025
+  - Fix the grid updating at high speed when you change tabs and go back to it.
+  - Make editing cells a bit faster.
+- v1.0.0 - September 16th, 2025
+  - Initial Release.

 ## License

 This is an unlicensed project, meaning you can do whatever you want with it.